rainbowdashlabs/sql-java/README.md

 (Hint: Many more classes are auto closeable.
 Like input and output streams for example.
 Keep a look at the stuff you are using and use try with resources wherever you can.)

 One more addition here.
-The result set is also a auto closeable, but we dont create it inside the try braces.
+The result set is also an auto closeable, but we don't create it inside the try braces.
 It will still be closed.
-Lets take a look at the ResultSet documentation.
+Let's take a look at the ResultSet documentation.
 > A ResultSet object is automatically closed when the Statement object that generated it is closed, re-executed, or used to retrieve the next result from a sequence of multiple results.

 [Source](https://docs.oracle.com/javase/7/docs/api/java/sql/ResultSet.html)

-And thats it.
-Thats Try-with-Resources.
-Your connection, statement and result set are freed when you exit the code block and you dont have to care about it anymore.\
+That's it.
+That's Try-with-Resources.
+Your connection, statement and result set are freed when you exit the code block, and you don't have to care about it anymore.

 # Setting up a Connection